Kill the Brickman: Development and release

 Kill the Brickman is the first title developed by Doonutsaur, a United States based development team.
 The game was also the first published by Poncle, a UK development studio that created Vampire Survivors, with the studio providing support and advice to Doonutsaur during the development process.
 Poncle designer Luca Galante stated the decision to enter publishing came from a desire to create "genuine games" that support independent developers with smaller projects.
 The game was announced at the Gamescom Xbox showcase in 2025, and was released on 21 August 2025.
 In September 2025, Doonutsaur provided an update titled Bricktackular that introduced additional features, including a save feature available during runs of the game, dynamic difficulty modes and support for the Steam Deck.

 Reception

-Kill the Brickman received "generally favorable" reviews, according to review aggregator Metacritic.
+Kill the Brickman received "generally favorable" reviews, according to review aggregator platform Metacritic.
 Describing the game as "one of those simple ideas that's breathtakingly executed and gorgeously presented", Eurogamer commended the game's "eccentric" premise and addictive gameplay.
 Polygon praised the game's "genuinely enjoyable" premise and "weird" tone, but felt the game's handling on a controller was "clunky" and uncomfortable, had slow pacing, with the author stating they "never felt challenged nor felt the urge to experiment with the game's systems".
 Vandal stated the game was an "interesting twist" on the brick-breaker genre and "oozes originality", but "lacks balance between roguelike elements and strategy".